OpenMS/pyopenms-docs/docs/source/feature_linking.rst

 - FeatureGroupingAlgorithmLabeled
 - FeatureGroupingAlgorithmUnlabeled

-To perform feature linking we can employ the algorithm FeatureGroupingAlgorithmQT.
+We now perform a feature linking using the FeatureGroupingAlgorithmQT algorithm.

 Download Example Data
 *********************